-Kanuma is observed on the third day of the Sankranthi festival in Andhra Pradesh.
+Kanuma is observed on the third day of the Sankranthi festival in Telangana and Andhra Pradesh.
 It is believed that Lord Krishna lifted the Govardhan hill to protect the people of Gokulam on this day.
-In 2013 Kanuma is on January 15.
+In 2017 Kanuma is on January 15.
 Mukkanuma is observed the day after Kanuma and is primarily a day of feasting and merry making.

 Kanuma festival is quite similar to the Mattu Pongal observed in Tamil Nadu.
 The festival is dedicated to cows, bulls and other animals that are part of agrarian economy.
 Cattle and cattle sheds are cleaned on the day.
 Cows are decorated with marigold flowers and are worshipped.